 We are assisted by excellent outside squash coaches, expertly marshalled by former Scottish international, Commonwealth Games competitor and World Masters Finalist Neil Frankland, who also organises the Epsom Tournament, held annually in early December.

-Tennis is played in the Summer Term.
+Tennis is played throughout the year but especially in the Summer Term.
 The College has an excellent record in the sport.
-The coaching is supplied by teaching staff, including several who have competed at a high level.